PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Background

-The only graphs with $D\geq 2$ and $d\geq 2$ that actually meet the Moore bound are the cycles, the Hoffman-Singleton graph, the Petersen graph \cite{hoffmansingleton1960,Bannai1973OnFM,Damerell1973OnMG} and a hypothetical diameter-$2$ degree-$57$ graph \cite{Dalfo20191full}.
-These graphs are not suited for large-scale network design: the degree-2 cycles with low diameter are very small, and the others have only one design point each.
+The only graphs with $D\geq 2$ and $d\geq 2$ that achieve the Moore bound are cycles, the Hoffman-Singleton graph, the Petersen graph \cite{hoffmansingleton1960,Bannai1973OnFM,Damerell1973OnMG} and a hypothetical diameter-$2$ degree-$57$ graph \cite{Dalfo20191full}.
+These graphs are not suited for large-scale network design: degree-2 cycles with low diameter are very small, and the others have only one design point each.
 Few graphs even come close to the Moore bound.
 The latest leaderboard of degree-diameter problem from~\cite{comb_wiki_degdiam_general} shows that the best known diameter-3 graphs, with the most relevant degrees, reach only $25-30\%$ of the Moore bound.
-The \newfly construction proposed here is larger than the best graphs for degrees $18-20$, the highest degrees in the leaderboard, as shown in Table~\ref{tab:leaderboard}.
+The \newfly construction proposed here is larger than the best known graphs, which are discussed in \cite{bermond82} and \cite{lei2020bundlefly}.